SPEAK UPTM for Safety

 You can obtain more information on www.jointcommission.org.
 SPEAK UP encourages consumers to:

 Speak up if you have questions or concerns.
 If you still don’t understand, ask again.
 It’s your body and you have a right to know.

 Pay attention to the care you get.
 Always make sure you’re getting the right treatments and medicines by the right healthcare professionals.
 Don’t assume anything.

 Educate yourself about your illness.
 Learn about the medical tests you get and your treatment plan.

 Ask a trusted family member or friend to be your advocate (advisor or supporter).

 Know what medications you take and why you take them.
-Medication errors are the most common health care mistakes.
+Medicine errors are the most common healthcare mistakes.

 If you are going to be having surgery, please read SPEAK UPTM: Help Avoid Mistakes in Your Surgery.

-To learn more about medication safety, please read SPEAK UPTM: Help Avoid Mistakes With Your Medication.
+To learn more about medicine safety, please read SPEAK UPTM: Help Avoid Mistakes With Your Medication.